 The Microsoft technology stack incorporates an impressive array of different technologies.
-Power BI is becoming an important component of that stack, but partners should think carefully before making major IP investments that create long term technical debt the partner has to service.
-Dynamics partners may be tempted to build their own reporting solutions around Power BI, but they should fully explore the long-term implications of such a decision.
+Power BI is becoming an important component of that stack, but partners should think carefully before making major IP investments that create long-term technical debt the partner has to service.
+Microsoft Dynamics partners may be tempted to build their own reporting solutions around Power BI, but they should fully explore the long-term implications of such a decision.

-For Microsoft partners selling and implementing Microsoft Dynamics NAV, the company’s overall direction around its two core ERP products is a welcome development.
+For Microsoft partners selling and implementing Microsoft Dynamics solutions, the company’s overall direction around its two core ERP products is a welcome development.
 After years of working with multiple ERP codebases, Microsoft partners can finally align around a clear roadmap for the future of Microsoft’s ERP and CRM products.

 But those products also came with some downsides.
-Dynamics NAV, in particular, required heavy investments in time and resources to extend or modify business logic to tailor fit the application to specific customer needs.
-Partners who wanted to build upon Dynamics NAV with industry-specific functionality or cross-industry functional extensions had to invest considerable time in writing code, and then in maintaining that code over the long term version to version.
+Microsoft Dynamics NAV, in particular, required heavy investments in time and resources to extend or modify business logic to tailor fit the application to specific customer needs.
+Partners who wanted to build upon Microsoft Dynamics NAV with industry-specific functionality or cross-industry functional extensions had to invest considerable time in writing code, and then in maintaining that code over the long term, version to version.

 With each upgrade, C/SIDE and C/AL called for potentially disruptive rework.
 For ISV partners, that meant pouring piles of money into existing IP investments to keep them current with each new Microsoft release.
 For customers, it turned upgrades into highly disruptive, expensive, and often long-term projects.
-For many, it was enough to deter them from upgrading at all and it created versionlocked customers that were stranded versions behind where Microsoft wanted them to be.
+For many, it was enough to deter them from upgrading at all and it created version-locked customers that were stranded versions behind where Microsoft wanted them to be.

-As Dynamics NAV was morphing into Business Central, C/SIDE’s continued existence threatened to perpetuate those issues as long-term problems in Microsoft’s future ERP strategy.
+As Microsoft Dynamics NAV was morphing into Business Central, C/SIDE’s continued existence threatened to perpetuate those issues as long-term problems in Microsoft’s future ERP strategy.
 Microsoft decided to make a change.

 The End of C/SIDE